Dead Man

-Dead Man is a 1995 American acid Western film written and directed by Jim Jarmusch.
-It stars Johnny Depp, Gary Farmer, Billy Bob Thornton, Iggy Pop, Crispin Glover, John Hurt, Michael Wincott, Lance Henriksen, Gabriel Byrne, Mili Avital, and Robert Mitchum in his final film performance.
-The movie, set in the late 19th century, follows William Blake, a meek accountant on the run after killing a man.
-He has a chance encounter with enigmatic Native American spirit-guide "Nobody", who believes Blake is the reincarnation of the visionary English poet William Blake.
+Dead Man is a 1995 acid Western film written and directed by Jim Jarmusch.
+It stars Johnny Depp, Gary Farmer, Billy Bob Thornton, Iggy Pop, Crispin Glover, John Hurt, Michael Wincott, Lance Henriksen, Gabriel Byrne, Mili Avital, and Robert Mitchum in one of his final film performances.
+Set in the late 19th century, the story follows William Blake (Depp), a meek accountant on the run after killing a man.
+He has a chance encounter with enigmatic Native American spirit-guide "Nobody" (Farmer), who believes Blake is the reincarnation of the visionary English poet William Blake.

 Described by Jarmusch as a "Psychedelic western", the film is shot entirely in monochrome.
 Neil Young composed the guitar-dominated soundtrack with portions he improvised while watching the movie footage.

+Dead Man premiered at the 1995 Cannes Film Festival, where it competed for the Palme d'Or.
+Initial critical response was mixed, but retrospective reviews have been generally positive, with Jonathan Rosenbaum describing it as "as exciting and as important as any new American movie I've seen in the 90s."
+At the 12th Independent Spirit Awards, the film was nominated in four categories, including Best Film.

 Plot

 William Blake, an accountant from Cleveland, Ohio, rides by train to the frontier company town of Machine to take up a promised accounting job in the town's metal works.
 During the trip, the train fireman warns Blake against the enterprise.
 Arriving in town, Blake notes the hostility of the townsfolk towards him.
 He then discovers that the position has already been filled, and John Dickinson, the ferocious owner of the company, drives Blake from the workplace at gunpoint.

 Jobless and without money or prospects, Blake meets Thel Russell, a former prostitute who sells paper flowers.
 He lets her take him home.
 Thel's ex-boyfriend Charlie surprises them in bed, shoots at Blake, and accidentally kills Thel when she shields Blake with her body.
 The bullet passes through Thel and wounds Blake, who kills Charlie with Thel's gun before climbing out the window and fleeing the town on Charlie's horse.
 Company owner Dickinson is Charlie's father and hires three killers — Cole Wilson, Conway Twill, and Johnny "The Kid" Pickett — to bring Blake back "dead or alive".

 Blake awakens to find a large Native American man trying to dislodge the bullet from his chest.
 The man, calling himself Nobody, reveals that the bullet is too close to Blake's heart to remove, rendering Blake effectively a walking dead man.
-When he learns Blake's full name, Nobody decides Blake is a reincarnation of William Blake, the eighteenth- and nineteenth-century English poet, whom he idolizes, but of whom Blake is ignorant.
+When he learns Blake's full name, Nobody decides Blake is a reincarnation of William Blake, the eighteenth- and nineteenth-century English poet, whom he idolizes, but of whom Blake is admittedly ignorant.
 He decides to care for Blake and to use Native methods to help ease him into death.